aubarb/My-Reddit-Lite/README.md

 # My Reddit Lite

-My Reddit Lite is a light version of the Reddit website made to fit my needs and interests.
+My Reddit Lite is a light version of the Reddit website made to fit my needs and interests: https://my-reddit-l.web.app/

 ## Description